 I am now retired!
-My favorite band is 10 meters, but when it's not open I can be found on 15, 20 and 40 meters.
+My favorite band is 10 meters, but when it's not open I can be found on most any HF band, including 6 meters.
 I don't collect QSL cards, but if you really want one from me, you can send me a self-addressed envelope and I will send you one.
 I do log my contacts to eQSL.
-Right now, my HF equipment consists of a Kenwood TS-520S backup tranceiver with MC-50 mic, a Kenwood TS-430S, MC-60 microphone and matching AT-250 tuner plus AT-200 tuner for the random wire, two 10 meter QRP rigs, a converted 40 channel Robyn SB-510D and a converted 23 channel Midland mobile that I built into an old SBE 23 channel base station with an N3ZI digital VFO, running barefoot into an NA4RR Hexbeam at 35 ft., plus a random wire, inverted L antenna and a homebrew Carolina Windom for 10 thru 40 meters.
-My shack is solar powered and all my equipment runs on DC.
+Right now, my HF equipment consists of an Icom IC-746 (just bought on 5-4-14), a Kenwood TS-520S backup tranceiver with MC-50 mic, a Kenwood TS-430S, MC-60 microphone and matching AT-250 tuner plus AT-200 tuner for the random wire, two 10 meter QRP rigs, a converted 40 channel Robyn SB-510D and a converted 23 channel Midland mobile that I built into an old SBE 23 channel base station with an N3ZI digital VFO, running barefoot into an NA4RR Hexbeam at 35 ft., plus a random wire, inverted L antenna and a homebrew Carolina Windom for 10 thru 40 meters.
+My shack is solar powered and almost all my equipment runs on DC.
 I used to take the Midland to work, where I had a vertical antenna on the roof.
 I also enjoy astronomy and playing ice hockey.
 UPDATE: Just passed the Extra today, 04-14-12.
 Got my new call 05-18-2012.

 My modest gear.

-Here I am outside my shack showing off my ten incher, a homebrew Newtonian reflector on a Dobsonian mount, which I motorized.
+Here I am outside my shack showing off a new Hexbeam and my ten incher, a homebrew Newtonian reflector on a Dobsonian mount, which I motorized.

 I have a four incher in the shed, but it's not as fun to brag about, hi.

 Here's a shot of the moon I took with the 10 inch scope and my old Mavica camera.

 There are a lot of interesting critters out here in the desert, like